If you work with formulas in Google Sheets, you know that errors can pop up any time.

-With VLOOKUP function, you get a #N/A! error when the function can not find the lookup value in the table array.
+With VLOOKUP functions, you get a #N/A! error when the function can not find the lookup value in the table array.

-You can use the IFERROR function to return a meaningful text such as ‘Not Found’ or ‘Not Available’, instead of the error.
+You can use the IFERROR function Google Sheets to return a meaningful text, such as ‘Not Found’ or ‘Not Available’, instead of the error.

 Below is an example where the VLOOKUP function returns the #N/A! error.

-Below is the formula you can use to return the text “Not in List” instead of the error.
+Below is the IFERROR VLOOKUP Google Sheets formula you can use to return the text “Not in List” instead of the error.

 =IFERROR(VLOOKUP($D$2,$A$2:$B$5,2,0),"Not in List")